Candidiasis (Yeast Infection) (cont.)

 - If you are pregnant, consult your doctor before using these treatments.

-- If a single dose of fluconazole (Diflucan) - (see medical treatments) is as effective as
+- A single dose of fluconazole (Diflucan) - (see medical treatments) is as effective as topical antifungal creams.

 - These remedies can also be used in men with genital yeast infection.